koo1140/BetterCode-Docs/README.md

 # **BetterCode Docs** ✨
-official bettercode docs, version 1.1
+official bettercode docs, version 1.1, this is a documentation for [OriginOS](https://github.com/Mistium/Origin-OS)

 ### Introduction & everything (sorry for bad english)